knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 **Author: [Stavros Kontopoulos](https://twitter.com/s_kontopoulos), Principal Software Engineer @ RedHat**

-**Date: 2023-11-14**
+**Date: 2024-03-19**

 _In this blog post you will learn how to recognize when activator is on the data path and what it triggers that behavior._

-The activator acts as a component on the data path to enable traffic buffering when a service is scaled-to-zero.
+The [activator](https://github.com/knative/serving/tree/main/docs/scaling#activator) acts as a component on the data path to enable traffic buffering when a service is scaled-to-zero.
 One lesser known feature of activator is, that it can act as a request buffer that handles back-pressure with the goal to not overload a Knative service.
 For this, a Knative service can define how much traffic it can handle using [annotations](https://knative.dev/docs/serving/autoscaling/autoscaling-targets/#configuring-targets).
 The autoscaler component will use this information to calculate the amount of pods needed to handle the incoming traffic for a specific Knative service